Get insider access

 3. Best Mid-Range Headset For Xbox Series X/S

-The SteelSeries Arctis Nova 7X Wireless is the best wireless headset for Xbox Series X we've tested at this price point These headphones lack high-end bells and whistles like the SteelSeries Arctis Nova Pro's GameDAC but represent a solid option for less.
-They have many features that are well-suited for gaming, including a wireless dongle that you can use on Xbox, PC, and PlayStation with low latency.
+The SteelSeries Arctis Nova 7X Wireless is the best wireless headset for Xbox Series X|S we've tested at this price point.
+These headphones lack the versatility of a removable mic and have a shorter battery life than the Astro A30 Wireless, but they represent a solid option that feels slightly more stable and comfortable.
+They sport many well-suited features for gaming, including a wireless dongle that you can use on Xbox, PC, and PlayStation with low latency.
 They also support Bluetooth, which is great if you want to receive audio from your smartphone while gaming.
-They last over 33 hours continuously and have an auto-off timer if you forget to turn them off.
+They last for over 33 hours continuously and have an auto-off timer if you forget to turn them off.

 They have a bass-rich sound profile out of the box, which can help emphasize sound effects like footsteps or explosions.
-You can fine-tune them using their companion app's customization features, too.
+You can fine-tune them using their companion app's customization features.
 However, you'll need to disable Sonar and strictly use SteelSeries GG if you want your settings to transfer over to this console.
 Their boom mic does a very good job overall, so your teammates and enemies alike will hear you clearly, even if you're gaming in a noisy living room.

 See our review